bsdunx/Granite/OVERVIEW.md

 Granite uses submodules to pull in third party modules.
 Make sure that `git submodule update --init` is called when checking out new versions of Granite.

-### Building Android apps with Granite

-There is no builtin way of building Android apps, but it's fairly straight forward to set up.
-You can use the `gltf-viewer` as an example.

-#### Setting up the Gradle app folder

-You'll need an app folder.
-This is found under `viewer/app`, but you will need to make your own.
-Here you place the Android manifest.
-The manifest needs to point to the GraniteActivity.
-This activity is basically just NativeActivity with a few extra utility functions.
-The lib_name needs to point to a particular native library which is the CMake target you have chosen to use for your CMake `add_granite_application()`.
-See `viewer/CMakeLists.txt` for how to use `add_granite_application()`.

-See `viewer/app/AndroidManifest.xml` for an example manifest file.
-`viewer/app/build.gradle` connects CMake, the manifest, where to pull assets from, etc.
-Make sure that the builtin resources in assets/ are pulled in as well as your own assets.
-The viewer application has its own asset folder in `viewer/assets`.
-For example, to try the Android version of the `gltf-viewer`, place a scene called `scene.glb` into `viewer/assets` and build.
-By default, the Android app will load from `assets://scene.glb`, which will point to the APKs asset manager.
-You can place `android.json`, `config.json` and `quirks.json` into the assets folder as well.
-See the code for more detail.

-In `viewer/app/res`, various icons and string resources should go as normal.
-The default `AndroidManifest.xml` points to a built-in Android icon, so you'll probably have to add that.

-In `viewer/app/build.gradle` replace what is needed.
-Likely, only the `targets` line.
-Otherwise, it can mostly be copy-pasted.
-`viewer/build.gradle` is weird magic that has to be there.
-The gradle plugin version might depend a bit on your Android Studio installation.
-`viewer/settings.gradle` pulls in your app as well as the simple, common GraniteActivity Java cruft.

-Once you've set it up, a normal gradle build should suffice.

 ### Using Granite as a dependency

 Granite is designed to be used as a statically linked library, but can be built with position independent code if you need